MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-overview.md

 ### Key Vault and Managed identity

-All requirements to configure Azure Key Vault (AKV) keys and Managed Identities including key settings and permissions granted to the identity covered in the server level customer-managed key feature apply to database level CMK.
-For more details refer [Transparent Data Encryption (TDE) with BYOK](transparent-data-encryption-byok-overview.md) and [Managed Identities with CMK](transparent-data-encryption-byok-identity.md)
+The same requirements for configuring Azure Key Vault (AKV) keys and Managed Identities, including key settings and permissions granted to the identity, that apply to the server-level customer-managed key (CMK) feature also apply to the database-level CMK.
+For more details refer [Transparent Data Encryption (TDE) with CMK](transparent-data-encryption-byok-overview.md) and [Managed Identities with CMK](transparent-data-encryption-byok-identity.md)

 ### Additional Considerations